jkwok2/CPSC455-StreamBuddy/README.md

 ***HTML/CSS/JS***
 **HTML**: We do not use the index.html file other than it being the ‘entry point’ (ie. the root of our DOM tree) for the code and the place where everything gets rendered onto by index.js.
 **CSS**: We used Material-UI for components and found it ideal to use a Material-UI theme provider, theme, and use styles to manage branding colors, styling, fonts, and ensure the website looks consistent throughout.
-JavaScript: is a scripting language that makes it easy to dynamically update content and allow for interaction.
+**JavaScript**: is a scripting language that makes it easy to dynamically update content and allow for interaction.
 It is a popular language that allows for an efficient user experience through client-side execution, smooth interaction with the server through asynchronous calls.
 Since it can also be used on the server-side using Node.js (a JS runtime that allows us to use JS outside of a web browser) it was a natural choice to use it.

 ***React***
 React is a declarative and efficient JavaScript library that allows for the development of user interfaces.
 Using components makes it incredibly easy to reuse code and structure pages intuitively.